sek/ScoreDisplay/README.md

 * Tap on top of screen to increase by one point
 * Long press anywhere to reset score to 0
 * Use Settings FAB (Gear) to
-** switch from Black on White to White on Black
 ** Use a 3rd device as a controller for two score displays
 *** Start Controller
 *** Show QR code on a display